lacomaofficial/Neuro-Toolbox/README.md

 A curated collection of tutorials, templates, and reusable frameworks for EEG signal processing, fMRI machine learning, and psychometric assessment.

-**For** graduate students, researchers, and anyone teaching or learning machine learning applied to neuroimaging.

 <br>